-Inter-Varsity was named a co-defendant in a legal claim against the organization.
+Subsequent to year-end, Inter-Varsity was named a co-defendant in a legal claim against the organization related to a historical event.
 The potential liability, if any, with respect to this claim is not determinable.
 Any loss related to this claim would be recorded in the year during which the amount of the liability is able to be estimated or adjustments to the amount recorded are determined to be required.